MrAhile/K8s-CKA/5-Storage/nfs.md

-:warning: This exercise requires a specific configuration and cannot be performed outside of supervised training.
+:warning: This exercise requires a specific configuration and cannot be performed outside of a supervised training.

 ## Exercise